Marcus Schmickler: Background

+In 2016 he collaborated with Gerhard Richter and Corinna Belz and Ensemble Musikfabrik on Richters Patterns, a chamber-music concerto with film based on a painting by Richter.
+In 2022 he premiered Entwurf einer Rheinlandschaft, a large scale, long-distance performance for 60 musicians across the Rhine.

-Marcus Schmickler has received prizes and scholarships, including the Ars Electronica, the state of North Rhine-Westphalia and curated festival programs in the Academy of Arts, Berlin and the ZKM.
+Marcus Schmickler has received prizes and scholarships, including the Rome Prize of the German Academy Villa Massimo, Ars Electronica, from the state of North Rhine-Westphalia and curated festival programs in the Academy of Arts, Berlin and the ZKM.
 He was a longtime member of the jury of the Deutscher Musikrat (German Music Council, a member of the International Music Council).
 As an author, he wrote articles on various topics of electronic music.